You will see the best that the Rome and Vatican City has to offer.

 Colosseum with Arena Floor

 Your Sistine Chapel private tour and the Colosseum arena floor tour starts at the fast track entrance of the Colosseum.
 This is a special VIP entrance not accessible to the general public.
-This tour with a maximum of 20 in the group starts at the arena floor.
+This tour with a maximum of 20 in the group starts on the arena floor.
 You will enter this area through the Gladiators Gate.
 This gate has a chilling history.
 In Ancient Rome, it was used to carry out the dead bodies of gladiators who lost on the arena floor.
 Slaves were tasked with carrying the dead bodies out.
-You will view the mysterious dungeons which held slaves, animals and gladiators who awaited their fates.
+You will view the mysterious dungeons which held slaves, animals, and gladiators who awaited their fates.

 Your storyteller guides will transport you back to ancient Rome and share with you tales of mystery, intrigue, and blood sport.
 You will discover the history of the Roman games and how they created a bond between the citizens of Rome and the Emperors.
 Your morning tour ends here, and you are welcome to explore the Colosseum on your own.
 Your tour resumes in the early afternoon where you will be visiting the Vatican city to explore The Vatican museums, Sistine Chapel, and St Peters Basilica.

 Your tour resumes in the early afternoon, which is a quiet time to visit the Vatican Museums.
-You will receive headsets from your private tour guide before you enter the Vatican museums.
+You will receive headsets from your private tour guide before you enter the Vatican Museums.
 This will allow you to appreciate the artwork you’re about to see while you hear your guide talk as you through the galleries.
-Highlights of this tour will include The Apollo of Belvedere, the Laocoon, the Octagonal Courtyard as well as beautiful Greek and Roman sculptures dotted along the museum.
+Highlights of this tour will include The Apollo of Belvedere, the Laocoon, the Octagonal Courtyard as well as beautiful Greek and Roman sculptures dotted along with the museum.
 You will also be visiting the Gallery of Tapestries, the Gallery of Maps, and the Candelabra Gallery.

 Before you start your tour of the Sistine Chapel, your guide will provide you with an explanation of what to expect to see.
 The reason for this is talking is not allowed in the Chapel.
-In the Sistine Chapel, you will be greeted by the spectacular frescoes by Michelangelo depicting scenes from the Christian faith as well as masterpieces which have been lovingly restored for visitors to admire.
+In the Sistine Chapel, you will be greeted by the spectacular frescoes by Michelangelo depicting scenes from the Christian faith as well as masterpieces that have been lovingly restored for visitors to admire.
 You will see the ‘Last Judgement’ and be astounded by the detailed work.

 St Peter’s Basilica

 A door connects the Sistine Chapel with Saint Peter’s Basilica and since you are part of this private tour, you will be passing through these doors and avoiding the long lines to gain entry to St Peter’s Basilica.
-Where you encountered The Renaissance Period in the Sistine Chapel , here in St Peters Basilica, you will now see the beauty of Baroque Architecture.
+Where you encountered The Renaissance Period in the Sistine Chapel, here in St Peters Basilica, you will now see the beauty of Baroque Architecture.
 Your guide will describe to you the significance of the Baroque canopy over the altar and the historical significance of it.
-You will also witness the breathtaking ‘Pieta’, a marble statue of Jesus lying down on the lap of Mary after his crucifixion.
+You will also witness the breathtaking ‘Pieta’, a marble statue of Jesus lay down on the lap of Mary after his crucifixion.

 You cover the best that Rome and the Vatican offer in five hours.
 What are you waiting for?